 Some people have had trouble making and flipping these cream cheese pancakes, so we made a 60 second recipe video with a few key tips for success, including the perfect flip, that will have you making perfect stacks of keto pancakes every time!

 To increase the fiber content in these keto pancakes you can add 1/2 teaspoon psyllium husk powder to the batter.

 If you want to make keto blueberry pancakes just add 1/3 cup fresh or frozen blueberries to the batter AFTER blending.

 If you need more chocolate in your life or are making these for kids, you can add a handful of sugar free chocolate chips to the batter after blending.
 I definitely recommend omitting the cinnamon and adding vanilla extract or even banana extract in this case.

-Can I make these keto cream cheese pancakes in a waffle maker?
+Can I make cream cheese pancakes in a waffle maker?

 Yes!
 Many have had success turning this batter into delicious keto waffles.
 Just follow the instructions for your waffle maker and add the batter to it.
 For fluffier waffles and a better texture, I recommend adding 1 teaspoon of baking powder, 1 teaspoon psyllium husk powder, and 1/4 cup of almond flour to the wet ingredients before blending.

 What to serve with keto cream cheese pancakes:

 Serve warm with sugar-free syrup and and a handful of berries if desired.